ck2plus/CK2Plus_Rewrite/README.md

 5) To extract the files from within, you'll first need a program like WinRar or 7-Zip.
 Once you have that, you should be able to just click to open the .zip file and you can move the files over to the "mod" sub-directory.
 Alternatively, you can use the extractor program to select the .zip file and select where you want the files extracted (the installation directory in #1).

 6) Start the CK2 launcher.
-Check the "CK2Plus" box in the list of mods.
-When the title screen comes up make sure the checksum (the four-letter code to the left of the title scree buttons) matches the one listed for that CK2Plus version.
+Check the "CK2Plus" box in the list of mods, along with "CK2Plus Expanded", if you so choose, then launch the game.
+When the title screen comes up make sure the checksum (the four-letter code to the left of the title screen buttons) matches the one listed for the CK2Plus release you just downloaded.
 If so, you're good to go.
-If not, you've either made some other alterations, installed some other mods, or made a mistake.
+If not, you've either made some other alterations to the mod, enabled some other mods from the launcher, or made a mistake.

 Useful Links
 ===============================================================================